congma/pass-genphrase/README.txt

               Specify the path to a dictionary file.

+       -n, --no-spaces
+              Separate words with spaces instead of dashes.

        The default word count in the passphrase is 6.
 To change this, specify a number as the word-count positional  argument  after  the  pass-name.
        You  can  specify  the word count as low as 1, although this is clearly